 From Vietnamese ‘boat person’ to bishop

-Bishop Long, the Australian Catholic Bishops’ Delegate for Migrants and Refugees, spoke with heart, humour and a political edge about arriving in Australia as a Vietnamese refugee boat person.
+Bishop Long, chairman of the Bishops Commission for Social Justice – Mission and Service, spoke with heart, humour and a political edge about arriving in Australia as a Vietnamese refugee boat person.

 “We, the Vietnamese boat people have been generously accepted to this country, and haven’t done too badly since,” he said.

 “Most of us are well settled and doing our bit for the country.

 “We have practically cornered the bakeries, the hair salons, the manicure and the waxing businesses.

 “We are making our presence felt even in the Australian Church too … we are the new Irish.

 “Despite the final solution that the former Senator Fraser Anning proposed in Parliament last year, we are here to stay.”

 Bishop Long was referring to comments made by the former Queensland senator during a racially inflammatory first Senate speech.